csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 ## Improving Experiences for High Latency Environments

-Before we dive in, I want to reiterate that this article is about general approaches to optimising high-latency experiences—it is not about improving metrics within the CrUX dataset.
+Before we dive in, I want to reiterate that this article is about general approaches to optimising high-latency experiences — it is not about improving metrics within the CrUX dataset.
 What follows is overall best-practice advice for designing with latency in mind.